Estimate Time6 min

 • While charitable donations by check or cash are the most common, giving long-term appreciated securities may have attractive tax benefits.

-• Opening a donor-advised fund (DAF) can be a particularly effective way to give.
+• Opening a donor-advised fund (DAF) can be a particularly effective way to optimize giving.

 • A qualified charitable distribution (QCD) from an IRA can be used to satisfy your required minimum distribution (RMD).

-• Before undertaking any strategy, consult your legal, tax, or financial professional.
+• Before undertaking any strategy, consult a legal, tax, or financial professional.

 Nonprofits do invaluable work domestically and around the world, supporting communities affected by natural disasters, war, and economic instability.
 And there are tax-smart strategies to help the causes you care about that also make sense for your finances, even through ups and downs in the market.